 What we say or do can have a different impact than what we mean.
 Even if we act with the best of intentions, by the time our action is translated through a history of overt discrimination, we may hurt another person in ways we didn’t anticipate.

-These realities don’t make us bad people.
-They simply affirm the biblical truth that we are broken people in a broken world.
-But because we contribute to the problem, we bear a measure of responsibility in helping make things right.
+We are broken people in a broken world.
+Because we contribute to the problem, we bear a measure of responsibility in helping make things right.

 Reality #4.
 Racism is a daily stressor to people of color.

-Racism doesn’t just exist when people of color experience occasional, dramatic, intentional racism.
-Racism profoundly impacts people’s daily experience, both in everyday interactions and in ongoing disparities.
+Racism doesn’t just exist when people of color experience occasional, blatant, intentional racism.
+Racism profoundly impacts people’s daily experiences, both in everyday interactions and in ongoing disparities.